 Luxury trails down the paths of Santorini

-Perched on top of the most picturesque cliff of the Mediterranean there is a tiny gem, always dressed in white, that has been feeding the dreams of artist and lovers for decades.
-It is Oia, the most alluring village on Santorini, and it is renowned thanks to its stunning sunsets, shinning elegance and relaxed atmosphere.
+Perched on top of the most picturesque cliff of the Mediterranean there is a tiny gem, always dressed in white, that has been feeding the dreams of artists and lovers for decades.
+It is Oia, the most alluring village on Santorini, and it is renowned thanks to its stunning sunsets, shinning elegance, and relaxed atmosphere.
 Come and discover this captivating town where luxury is more than a state of mind.

 A weekend in Oia

 Even when Oia remains one of the most visited places on Santorini, it is still more relaxed than the capital of the island – Fira – despite the many touristic shops, cafés and hotels in the little village.

 The good news is that Santorini is a rather small island, so you won’t need a lot of time to visit the most famous landmarks.
 As for Oia, one day is more than enough to discover the many colors of its beauty… Set aside a whole weekend, instead, if you intend to submerge into the spirit of Oia.

 No matter how much time you devote to your visit, there are a few things that nobody should skip, as they are the essence of any visit to the island.
 Then, there’s a delicious excess of luxury, which in such surroundings, turns into a natural consequence of the whole Santorini experience.